 Leave of Absence

-If a student who has received Title IV loans (Perkins, PLUS, and Ford Federal Direct Subsidized or Unsubsidized Loans) does not return from an approved leave of absence, some or all of the repayment deferral period may be exhausted, and loans may go into repayment.
+If a student who has received Title IV loans (Ford Federal Direct Subsidized or Unsubsidized Loans or Graduate PLUS Loan) does not return from an approved leave of absence, some or all of the repayment deferral period may be exhausted, and loans may go into repayment.
 For purposes of the Title IV programs, the date of withdrawal is backdated to the first day of the approved leave of absence.
 This policy also includes students who do not return from an approved leave for study abroad.

 After a student has initiated the withdrawal process with the University, Student Financial Services will begin the process of determining a revised amount for University charges and a recalculation of financial aid.

 The tuition and fees for all students will be adjusted based on the University’s Tuition and Fees Adjustment Policy, https://sfs.virginia.edu/billing/refunds.